-Urban core: is a large urban area within a CMA or a CA that must have a population of at least 100,000 in the case of a CMA, or between 10,000 and 99,999 in the case of a

-CA based on the previous census and have a population density of at least 400 per square kilometre.
+Urban core is a large urban area within a CMA or a CA that must have a population of at least 100,000 in the case of a CMA, or between 10,000 and 99,999 in the case of a CA based on the previous census and have a population density of at least 400 per square kilometre.
+In addition, this category includes the secondary urban core.